Lattice Technology

 The Lattice is based on the mathematical / algebraic concept of a lattice.
 Lattice values are elements of a set where there is a merge function that can combine any two lattice values.

-By repeated merges of lattice values, the system is guaranteed to converge to a single lattice value (in the sense of eventual consistency).
-This enables the Lattice to operate as a Conflict-free Replicated Data Type (CRDT).
+By repeated merges of lattice values, the system is guaranteed to converge to a single lattice value (known as the "supremum" of the set of lattice values being merged).
+Consensus is achieved automatically, without any locking or over-complex consensus protocols.

 Lattice innovations